XploitGh0st/ElAnswer/README.md

 - **Local Processing** - Screenshots are captured locally and sent directly to Google's Gemini API
 - **No Storage** - Images are not stored or saved anywhere
-- **Stealth Mode** - The application window is hidden from screen recording and monitoring software
+- **Stealth Mode** - Uses Windows Display Affinity API (`WDA_EXCLUDEFROMCAPTURE`) to hide the window from:
+  - Screen sharing (Google Meet, Zoom, Teams, etc.)
+  - Screen recording software
+  - Proctoring software (PearsonVUE, etc.)
+  - Screenshot tools
+- **Platform Support** - Stealth mode requires Windows 10 version 2004+ (Build 19041+).
+On older Windows or other platforms, windows function normally but aren't hidden from capture.

 ## ⚠️ Disclaimer